Home > Scratch Cooking > 35 ways to save money with scratch cooking

 14. Seek alternatives

 Try new foods and seek alternatives to keep the budget in check.
-If oils and butter are too expensive, buy cream and make butter or render animal fats into lard or tallow.
+If oils and butter are too expensive, buy cream and make butter yourself or render animal fats into lard or tallow.
+Stay flexible and consider all your options.

 If you’ve got a neck for bread baking and your friend Jenny down the road is famous for her strawberry jam, start bartering for a win/win all around.